How to Install Wall Shelves Using Standards and Brackets

 These systems work by means of metal standards attached vertically to the wall with screws driven into studs.
 Brackets are then placed in the standards to extend out horizontally to support the shelves.
 Several types of standards and brackets are available; some are appropriate for light-duty use and others suitable for very heavy-duty uses.
 For most applications, the double-slotted, heavy-duty products are the best choice.
 You can usually find these in different finishes at big-box stores such as Home Depot or Lowe’s, at hardware stores, and from online retailers.

 Standards and brackets are available in a wide range of sizes; the widest selection is offered through online suppliers.
-To install your shelves, you will need the following tools and materials:

 - Stud finder

 - 4-foot level

 - Painter's tape

 - 2-inch drywall or wood screws (with coarse threads)

 It is always a good idea to start a project with the finished goal in mind.
 Once you decide on a suitable wall for your shelves, sketch your plan.
 You'll need to decide how high and low you want the top and bottom shelves, how many shelves you need, and how long the shelves will be.